francis94c/should_review/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+# should_review

+This package helps determine if a user should be prompted to rate your app.

+The behavior of this package is inspired by the stackoverflow answer at https://stackoverflow.com/a/11284580/2628500

 ## Features